VladimirMakaev/bundle-rs/README.md

 # bundle-rs
-A crate that allows to bundle multifile Rust project in a single output rs file.
+The main purpose of this crate is to bundle Rust projects in a single file.
+The target use case for this is compeeting in https://www.codingame.com/